-Excellent team communication and collaboration is the ultimate aim of every company.
-With remote work flourishing, we are dealing with more challenges, as we are not sharing the offices with our teammates.
+Excellent team communication and collaboration are the ultimate aims of every company.
+With remote work flourishing, we face more challenges, as we are not sharing the offices with our teammates.
 Effective interaction between the employees and different departments is more critical than ever before.
 Establishing and nurturing cross-functional collaboration is a perfect way to foster innovative approaches and benefit from the diverse skill set of workers.

-According to Accenture, cross-functional collaboration “must be a central organizational imperative for companies in a post-COVID-19, never-normal world and a strategic focus for executives tasked with sustaining digital transformation efforts.”
-They pointed out that, when executed effectively, greater collaboration across functional boundaries can reduce waste and costs and earn measurable financial returns.
+Cross-functional collaboration in a never-normal world is a strategic focus for executives tasked with greater collaboration across functional boundaries and reducing waste and costs.

 In this article, we will define cross-functional teams and cross-functional communication.
 After that, we will cover the advantages and challenges of such teams, give you advice on improving cross-team communication, and provide examples of cross-functional teams in some prominent companies.